Hoffalypse/Schedule-Maker/README.md

 <img src="./images/screenshot.png" alt ="scheduler">
 </p>

-The save button shown to the right of each line (🔒) allows the sheduler to save that individual line entry for later use.
-The saved entries will be repopulated whenever the page loads.
+The save button shown to the right of each line (🔒) allows the scheduler to save that individual line entry for later use.
+The saved entries will be repopulated when the page loads.

 ## Technologies